madrakas/bit_08_bootstrap-site/README.md

 ## 🌟 About

-This project is a part of my workbook from Full stack developers course at BIT This is the 8th part of the course –  React bootstrap website.
+This project is a part of my workbook from Full stack developers course at BIT This is the 8th part of the course –  React + Bootstrap website.

 This project is for educational porpuses only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!